By Daniel Reid

 - Remove the lid & pour in enough hot water to fill the pot to the brim, replace lid (this will cause water to spillover and that is OK), and let it steep for about 45 seconds, more or less.
 Steeping time determines the strength of the brew and is a matter of personal taste, dependent also on how much tea you use and what number infusion you are on, but don't leave it too long or it will become bitter.

-- Pour the steeped tea from the pot into the pitcher or holding pot.
+- Pour the steeped tea from the pot into a second holding teapot or tea pitcher.
 If using a strainer, place the strainer over the pitcher or pot before pouring.
 To pour with one hand, hold the handle between thumb and middle and ring finger, with the tip of the index finger on the knob on the lid to prevent the lid from falling off at the end of the pour.

 - Pour the tea from the pitcher or holding pot into the teacup(s).
 Serve to your guests and invite them to enjoy.